-This framework provides a tool for exploring the quantum thermodynamics of cyclic transformations, modeled as quantum circuits, in the presence of initial coherence, that potentially leads to nonclassical work statistics.
-By introducing a method for computing and decomposing KDQs in arbitrary quantum circuits, we establish a foundation for investigating quantum thermodynamics in the context of quantum computation through the lens of quasiprobability theory.
-Beyond quantum computation, our framework is also applicable to the study of nonclassical thermodynamic phenomena in out-of-equilibrium many-body quantum systems, such as driven-dissipative phase transitions or ergodicity breaking phenomena, where the unitary operator $\hat{\mathcal{U}}$ governs the system’s dynamics.
+The framework we have introduced provides a tool for exploring the quantum thermodynamics of cyclic transformations, modeled as quantum circuits, in the presence of initial coherence, potentially leading to nonclassical work statistics.
+Our method for computing and decomposing KDQs of arbitrary quantum circuits establishes a foundation for investigating quantum thermodynamics in the context of quantum computation through the lens of quasiprobability theory.
+Beyond quantum computation, our framework is also applicable to the study of nonclassical thermodynamic phenomena in out-of-equilibrium many-body quantum systems, such as driven-dissipative phase transitions or ergodicity breaking phenomena.